ARM-software/psa-api/tools/docs/using-psa-api-tool.md

 environment variable to override that path, then executes `psa-api-conf.py` from the selected tool copy.

+Each specification directory also contains a minimal `pyproject.toml` file.
+These files act as project-boundary markers for editor integrations such as Esbonio, allowing each specification to have a separate Sphinx session and live preview while using the same checked-in tool copy.
+They are not used by the repository make targets.

 Older PSA API source revisions used the former `atg-sphinx-spec` name.
 The shared makefile exports `ATG_SPHINX_SPEC` as an alias for `PSA_API_TOOL`, and the tool provides `atg-sphinx-conf.py` as a compatibility wrapper around `psa-api-conf.py`.
 This allows older source trees to be built with the newer tool by invoking:

 ```sh
 make -f /path/to/psa-api-tool/make doc/crypto/html